A native mobile game with a live content pipeline and 5,000+ daily active users

 Server-authoritative game state for competitive game modes so the server validates actions rather than trusting client-reported outcomes, eliminating the class of cheats that require only client modification.
 Anomaly detection flagging statistical outliers in player performance, economy behaviour, and progression speed for human review.
 Account security covering login anomaly detection, concurrent session management, and device fingerprinting for ban evasion detection.
 Cheat report intake and review workflow for community-reported cases.
 The game integrity layer protects the competitive experience without requiring a dedicated anti-cheat engineering team.

-We map your current backend architecture, your concurrent player targets, and the specific systems blocking launch or limiting your live service.
-We identify which systems to build, rebuild, or leave alone, and document the scope and fixed cost before development starts.
+We map your current backend, your peak concurrent player target, and the systems blocking launch or limiting your live service.
+Your concurrency number becomes a testable threshold, and we document scope and fixed cost before development starts.

-We design the server topology, data layer, and API contracts for each backend system.
-Scale targets are defined as testable thresholds, not aspirational numbers.
-The architecture is validated against those thresholds before a line of production code is written.
+We design the server topology, data layer, and API contracts for each system.
+Scale targets are testable thresholds, not aspirational numbers, and the architecture is validated against them before a line of production code is written.

-We build each backend system in prioritised order, with weekly builds your team can test against the game client.
-API documentation is maintained throughout so your client engineers are never blocked waiting for integration specs.
+We build each system in prioritised order, with weekly builds your team tests against the game client.
+API documentation is maintained throughout, so your client engineers are never blocked waiting for integration specs.

-We support go-live with real-time monitoring, incident response, and capacity management during peak launch traffic.
-Post-launch, we hand over documentation and runbooks so your team can operate the backend independently, with an agreed support window for issues that surface after launch.
+We load-test to your concurrency target, then support go-live with real-time monitoring and incident response through peak traffic.
+You get documentation and runbooks to operate the backend independently, with an agreed support window after launch.

 Backend-as-a-service platforms are the right starting point for most studios.
 They provide matchmaking, leaderboards, economy, and analytics at a low upfront cost and reasonable scale.
-Custom backend becomes the better choice when your matchmaking logic requires rating systems or match parameters the platform doesn't support, when your economy is complex enough that the platform's item and currency model creates workarounds, when your live ops cadence is constrained by the platform's tooling, or when data ownership and analytics depth are priorities the platform's pricing or data export limits can't serve.
+Custom backend wins once you hit the platform's ceiling.
+That happens when your matchmaking needs rating logic the platform can't express, when your economy is complex enough to force workarounds, when your live ops cadence is stuck behind the platform's tooling, or when data ownership and analytics depth matter more than its export limits allow.
 We're honest about this.
 If a BaaS would serve you well, we'll say so.
 If you've hit the ceiling, we'll scope what a custom build looks like.

 Launch day and peak event traffic are the scenarios that break backend infrastructure built for average load.
 We design for the target concurrent player count at the architecture level.
 The matchmaking queue, the leaderboard, and the session management are all designed to scale horizontally so additional capacity can be added without re-architecture.
 Load testing against the concurrent player target is part of the delivery process before launch.
 For games with uncertain player counts, we build on auto-scaling cloud infrastructure so capacity expands automatically in response to demand.